MGEScan/mgescan/docs/source/tutorial-cmd.rst

 If you have installed MGEScan on Galaxy, MGEScan CLI tools are available on your system.

 .. note:: Do you need to install MGEScan?
 See here for :ref:`Installation <ref-mgescan-installation>`.
 Follow the instructions except the Galaxy installation step.
-You can skip the Galaxy installation.
+You can skip the Galaxy installation if you need MGEScan CLI tools only.

 Usage
 -------------------------------------------------------------------------------